The library is committed to helping students reach their individual goals and become independent life-long learners by:

 Annual events are many and varied, and include Year/Key Stage and Whole School activities, such as:

-- The Year 7 & 8 Readathon, (starting in February) which raises money for children's charities as well as giving the whole of Year 7 the opportunity to enjoy a month of reading as much as they can/want.
+- The Year 7 Readathon, which raises money for children's charities as well as giving the whole of Year 7 the opportunity to enjoy a period of reading as much as they can/want.